AI-Assistant/copy_issues/README.md

 # GitHub Repository Management Tool

 ## Overview
-This Python tool is designed to manage GitHub repositories within an organization.
-It automates the process of copying milestones and issues from one repository to another within the same organization.
-This is particularly useful for maintaining consistency across different projects within an organization.
+This Python tool is designed to manage GitHub repositories.
+It automates the process of copying milestones and issues from one repository to another.

 ## Features
 - **Get Organization Repositories**: Fetches all repositories under a specific organization.